-Several recent decisions indicate that effective remedies against Subscription Piracy services and STBs and their enabling apps are available under current law.
-In August 2019, the Federal Court issued a final judgement and permanent injunction against an operator of the Vader Streams IPTV service.
-In February 2018, the Federal Court of Appeal upheld orders to shut down and seize piracy websites that made available illegal add-ons enabling STBs to access streaming video without authorization.
-In March 2017, the Federal Court of Appeal affirmed a trial court interlocutory injunction against retailers of "plug and play" set-top boxes pre-loaded with applications that allow consumers to access TV programs and movies without authorization or subscription.
-The Heritage and Industry Reports recommend that the Government of Canada should "increase its efforts to combat piracy and enforce copyright," provide injunctive relief for deliberate online copyright infringement, and narrow the scope of safe harbor exceptions available to online service providers.
+Several recent decisions provide effective remedies against subscription piracy services and STBs and their enabling apps.
+In August 2019, the Federal Court issued a final judgement and permanent injunction against an operator of the Vader Streams IPTV service.24 In February 2018, the Federal Court of Appeal upheld orders to shut down and seize piracy websites that made available illegal add-ons enabling STBs to access streaming video without authorization.25 In March 2017, the Federal Court of Appeal affirmed a trial court interlocutory injunction against retailers of "plug and play" STBs pre-loaded with applications that allow consumers to access TV programs and movies without authorization or subscription.26

+The Heritage and Industry Reports recommend that the Government of Canada "increase its efforts to combat piracy and enforce copyright," provide injunctive relief for deliberate online copyright infringement, and narrow the scope of safe harbor exceptions available to online service providers.
 Such legislative enhancements are needed to disrupt this growing illicit marketplace, especially in light of the alarming growth of Subscription Piracy services.